 The First Epistle to the Corinthians – Introduction

-"Paul, called to be an apostle of Jesus Christ through the will of God, and Sosthenes our brother, to the church of God which is at Corinth, to those who are sanctified in Christ Jesus, called to be saints, with all who in every place call on the name of Jesus Christ our Lord, both theirs and ours."
-(1 Corinthians 1:1,2)
+2To the church of God which is in Corinth, to those who have been sanctified in Christ Jesus, saints by calling, with all who in every place call on the name of our Lord Jesus Christ, their Lord and ours:

 A letter in which church discipline, the role of women, and the question of idolatry are discussed: Is this an interesting document?
 Is it only valid for the time and environment of the days of the first Christians?
 No. It is remarkable that Paul does not limit his address to the recipients of the time, but explicitly addresses his letter toall who in every place call on the name of our Lord Jesus Christ “[1].
 Even for Christians in the 21st century, 1 Corinthians has lost none of its validity.